jonhiggs/flamingzombies/libexec/README.md

-# plugins
+# libexec

-A directory of task and notification plugins handlers.
+A directory of scripts for handling tasks, notifications and gates.

 ## notifier